LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 This tool provides predicates for computing metrics for source files, entities, libraries, files, and directories.
 The actual availability of a particular predicate depends on the specific metric.
-One set of predicates prints, by default, the computed metric values to the standard output.
+A set of predicates prints, by default, the computed metric values to the standard output.
 A second set of predicates computes and returns a score (usually a compound term with the computed metric values as arguments).